Student Sex Work

-We are proud to work with the Student’s Union on the Student Sex Workers’ campaign.
+“We are proud to work with the Student’s Union on the Student Sex Workers’ campaign.
 The University community is vibrant and diverse and it is important that everyone is treated with dignity and respect.
 We are committed to ensuring that any students who are sex workers feel supported and valued as part of the Leicester community.”

 After this Teela, along with Student Union staff, initiated a working group at the University of Leicester headed up through the Equality, Diversity and Inclusion department, which is working on a University Policy on Student Sex Work inclusivity.
 Teela was able to consult with national stakeholders including those with lived experience, practitioners, academics and activists for comments.
-We also were able to engage School’s where fitness to practice was a complication, particularly where there are external professional bodies in Education, Medicine and Allied Health professions.
+We also were able to engage School’s where fitness to practice was a complication, particularly where there are external professional bodies in Education, Medicine and School of Healthcare.

 The UOL is the first University to have a dedicated policy for student sex workers.